BjoernLoetters/lambda-m/README.md

 ## Data Constructors and Pattern Matching

-Except numbers, characters and tuples there are no built-in data types.
+There are no built-in data types&ast; other than numbers, characters and tuples.
 Which means, that even booleans are introduced by the prelude.
 In order to still be able to add and use control structures like `if` it is possible to match on arbitrary data.
-For further explanation consider the following example:
+For further explanation consider the following example.

+> &ast; To be precise, there are no data types (neither statically nor dynamically) in λ<sub>M</sub> at all.
+Whenever we talk about the datatype of a value, we conceptually talk about the kind of that value.
+We use the phrase "datatype" to identify values with common properties.
+For that reason, a `data`-definition does not introduce a type constructor (as it common in languages with algebraic data types).
+One could call those `data`-definitions "algebraic data constructors".

 ```
 data True | False in